Public transport options vary from city to city and from state to state.

 Use go card on all TransLink bus, train (including Airtrain), ferry and tram services in greater Brisbane, Ipswich, Sunshine Coast, and Gold Coast regions.

-The best part about go card is it’s:
+The best things about go cards:

 - cheaper than the cost of a paper ticket